Ever since I started teaching English abroad:

 Teaching adults is a little bit different, they will expect a planned lesson and for you to have an outline of what you are going to teach.
 However, I wouldn’t go crazy and spend two hours planning a lesson.
 Having a rough outline of a lesson is the best idea, as you can add to it, or drop things as you see fit.

 It’s important to remember that despite your best intentions, lessons don’t always go to plan for whatever reason.
 Having a rough sketch of what you want to teach, allows you to be more flexible when it comes to teaching the lesson!

 Always have a backup plan

 Following on from the above:

 If your lesson does not go to plan, then you are going to need a backup plan.
-Again, this applies more to teaching children, than it does adults.
-Mostly, adults will engage with whatever you decide to teach, as 99% of them learn English by choice.
+Again, this applies more to teaching children, than it does to adults.
+Mostly, adults will engage with whatever you teach, as 99% of them learn English by choice.

 As children are not learning English by choice, they are much more fickle when it comes to lessons.
 They will not be afraid of letting you know if they don’t like a game or the topic and you need to act quickly to ensure you keep their interest!